OR WAIT 15 SECS

 About half of the world’s population is infected with H. pylori, although most of them don’t know it (most infected people have no obvious symptoms).
 For a percentage of the infected, however, the bacterium packs a nasty punch.
 H. pylori is responsible for most human cases of gastric and duodenal ulcers, and long-term infection is a significant risk factor for stomach cancer, the second leading cause of cancer death worldwide.

-Researchers have tried for years to understand how the bacterium survives in the human stomach, said Steven Blanke, a
+Researchers have tried for years to understand how the bacterium survives in the human stomach, said Steven Blanke, a University of Illinois professor in the department of microbiology and Institute for Genomic Biology and principal investigator on the study.

 “Paradoxically, although H. pylori is a common resident of the human stomach, the bug is not well adapted by itself to acid,” he said.
 “But this pathogen has several clever mechanisms for carving out a niche for itself in the stomach lining.”